Nothing about us without us

 Speaking to those who matter most

-So, together with NHS Norfolk and Waveney Integrated Care Board’s programme manager Maggie Tween, we talked to the board’s carer representatives about their experience of meetings.
+So, together with NHS Norfolk and Waveney Integrated Care Board’s Cancer Transformation Programme Manager Maggie Tween, and Sue Trohear, Cancer Patient/Carer Lead, we talked to their patient representatives about their experience of meetings.

 All reported finding meetings a bit intimidating, as Maggie explains:

-“Although they’d agreed to attend meetings to represent patients, all our patient representatives found themselves constantly having to deal with all the behaviours of people being busy in the NHS.
-Consultants arriving, being a bit rude ‘come on, let’s just get on with it because I’ve only got half an hour’, those types of behaviour.
+“Although they’d agreed to attend meetings to represent patients and carers, all our patient representatives found themselves constantly having to deal with all the behaviours of people “being busy” in the NHS.
+Consultants arriving, often late, being a bit rude ‘come on, let’s just get on with it because I’ve only got half an hour’, those types of behaviour.
 Consequently, sometimes getting them to attend meetings was challenging.

 “And when they did attend, they didn’t feel able to articulate what they wanted to say.
 Often they hadn’t really thought through what they wanted to say beforehand.
-Many, not from a professional background and unfamiliar with the dynamics of professional meetings, felt intimidated by healthcare professionals and unable to speak their truth.
+Some, not from a professional background and unfamiliar with the dynamics of professional meetings, felt intimidated by healthcare professionals and unable to speak up.
 Healthcare professionals, without realising it or meaning to, were contributing to this dynamic.
 And the power dynamic balance was tipping more and more in their favour since the pandemic.
-Under so much pressure to meet targets themselves, their mindsets in these meetings were sometimes more focussed on the clock than the content.
+Under so much pressure to meet targets themselves, their mindsets in these meetings were sometimes more focused on the clock than the content.

 “While this is something we need to and will address internally by working on our meeting culture, supporting our patient reps to develop the skills they had told us they needed would, and did, make a hugely positive impact.”